fosslight/fosslight_prechecker/docs/user-guide.md

 1. `lint` --- Check whether the source code's copyright and license writing rules are complied with.
 2. `report` --- Convert oss-pkg-info.yaml to FOSSLight-Report.xlsx and vice versa.
      - It converts oss-pkg-info.yaml to SRC Sheet of FOSSLight Report or
-     - BIN (Android) and BOM Sheet of OSS Report to oss-pkg-info.yaml.
+     - BIN (Android) and BOM Sheet of FOSSLight Report to oss-pkg-info.yaml.

 ## 🎉 How to install